-World Villages for Children provides financial support to the charity programs of the Sisters of Mary.
+World Villages for Children is a nonprofit providing financial support to the charity programs of the Sisters of Mary.

-To date, World Villages for Children has helped more than 150,000 children and their families break free from a life of poverty.
-Learn more about who we help below.
+To date, World Villages for Children has helped more than 170,000 children and their families break free from a life of poverty.
+Learn more about who we help.

-Our programs support only the poorest of the poor and the selection of children for our Boystowns and Girstowns is based on two primary criterion:
+Our programs support the poorest of the poor and the selection of children for our Boystowns and Girstowns is based on two primary criteria:

-Through the Bishops of the countries where they operate, the Sisters of Mary are alerted to the needs of specific families and regularly visit neighboring parishes to find more children, and travel extensively throughout each country to find children they feel will benefit the most from our assistance.
-We call this process 'recruitement'.
+Through the Bishops of the countries where they operate, the Sisters of Mary are alerted to the needs of specific families and regularly visit neighboring parishes to find more children.
+They travel extensively throughout each country to find children they feel will benefit the most from our assistance.